 The following is a list of the full papers which may be offered as part of the Law Tripos and descriptions of course content.
 While specific areas of focus within each paper may vary from time to time, the general themes and questions addressed will normally remain the same.

-Civil Law I (Paper 10)
+Civil Law in Context (Paper 10)

 This paper allows students to explore aspects of Roman law, the first advanced legal system.
 Roman law underpins many of the fundamental rules, techniques, and principles of modern law today.
 The course covers aspects such as the sources of law in Roman society, concepts of ownership and property, contracts, and delict, or the idea of wrongful conduct.